MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-dlp-policy-from-a-template.md

 There are roles and role groups in preview that you can test out to fine tune your access controls.

-Here's a list of applicable roles that are in preview.
-To learn more about them, see [Roles in the Security & Compliance Center](../security/office-365-security/permissions-in-the-security-and-compliance-center.md#roles-in-the-security--compliance-center)
+Here's a list of applicable roles.
+To learn more about them, see [Permissions in the Microsoft Purview compliance portal](microsoft-365-compliance-center-permissions.md)

 - Information Protection Admin
 - Information Protection Analyst
 - Information Protection Investigator
 - Information Protection Reader

-Here's a list of applicable role groups that are in preview.
-To learn more about the, see [Role groups in the Security & Compliance Center](../security/office-365-security/permissions-in-the-security-and-compliance-center.md#role-groups-in-the-security--compliance-center)
+Here's a list of applicable role groups.
+To learn more about the, see [Permissions in the Microsoft Purview compliance portal](microsoft-365-compliance-center-permissions.md)

 - Information Protection
 - Information Protection Admins